Navigraph/msfs-navigation-data-interface/README.md

 Here's an overview on the structure of this repository, which is designed to be as simple as possible to use

 - `examples/`
-  - Contains sample implementations for using the navdata interface
+  - Contains sample implementations for using the navigation data interface
   - `aircraft/` includes a base aircraft to test in the sim
   - `gauge/` includes a very simple TypeScript instrument to communicate with the WASM module
 - `src/`
   - `database` Includes rust source code for interfacing with a DFD sqlite file (not WASM specific)
   - `js` Includes source code for the JS interface for using the sdk
   - `test` Includes code for testing the JS and Rust code using a Node runtime
-  - `wasm` includes the Rust source code for the WASM module which handles the downloading of the databse file, and interfacing with the database implementation
+  - `wasm` includes the Rust source code for the WASM module which handles the downloading of the database file, and interfacing with the database implementation

 ## Including in Your Aircraft

-1. You'll need to either build the WASM module yourself (not recommended, but documented further down) or download it from [the latest release](https://github.com/Navigraph/msfs-navdata-interface/releases) (alternatively you can download it off of a commit by looking at the uploaded artifacts).
+1. You'll need to either build the WASM module yourself (not recommended, but documented further down) or download it from [the latest release](https://github.com/Navigraph/msfs-navigation-data-interface/releases) (alternatively you can download it off of a commit by looking at the uploaded artifacts).
 2. Add the WASM module into your `panel` folder in `PackageSources`
 3. Add the following entry into `panel.cfg` (make sure to replace `NN` with the proper `VCockpit` ID):
    ```